CLCStriders/striders/pages/membership.md

    - The opportunity to complete in a variety of different events from road racing, cross country, track and relays (road and cross country).

-[Our membership renewable annually on 1st April and is available to be purchased online via Entry Central.]
+<a href="{{ page.membershipLink }}">Our memberships are renewable annually on 1st April and can be purchased online via Entry Central</a>

+The club also offer half year memberships from the 1st October.
+Please contact the membership secretary for more information

 Alternatively, please complete a <a href="/assets/clc-striders-membership-form.pdf">membership form</a> and either post to the Club Secretary or hand it to any committee member at a training night.